-The Spring Forecast Experiments have been organized by the NOAA Hazardous Weather Testbed (HWT, http://hwt.nssl.noaa.gov/spring_experiment) every spring since 2007, and the Center for the Analysis and Prediction of Storms (CAPS) has been contributing the largest number of CAM ensemble forecasts every year until recently (e.g., Clark et al. 2009; Clark et al. 2018; Xue et al. 2007).
-In 2018, most ensemble forecasts produced by CAPS used the Advanced Weather Research and Forecasting (WRF-ARW) Model (Skamarock et al. 2008).
-Similar to experiments described in Clark et al. (2018) for

-148 2016 Forecast Experiments, the CAPS CAM ensemble forecasts of 2018 included several sets, one 149 included initial condition (IC)/lateral boundary condition (LBC) perturbations as well as different 150 physics parameterizations, and one included IC and LBC perturbations only (i.e., all members used 151 the same physics).
-The third set used stochastic perturbations based on a single suite of physics 152 instead of multiple physics.
-In this study, the set using the same physics is used given our focus on IC 153 error growth.
-The physics package includes the Thompson microphysics (Thompson et al. 2008), 154 Noah land surface model (Mitchell 2005), and MYJ planetary boundary layer (Janić 2001) scheme.
-155 The Stage-IV precipitation product (Lin and Mitchell 2005) is employed as the observed precipitation 156 data for verification purpose and we focus on the first 24 hours of forecast.
+The Spring Forecast Experiments have been organized by the NOAA Hazardous Weather Testbed (HWT, http:// hwt.nssl.noaa.gov/spring\experiment) every spring since 2007, and the Center for the Analysis and Prediction of Storms (CAPS) has been contributing the largest number of CAM ensemble forecasts every year until recently (e.g., Clark et al. 2009, 2018; Xue et al. 2007).
+In 2018, most ensemble forecasts produced by CAPS used the Advanced version of the Weather Research and Forecasting (WRF-ARW) Model (Skamarock et al. 2008).
+Similar to experiments described in Clark et al. (2018) for 2016 forecast experiments, the CAPS CAM ensemble forecasts of 2018 included several sets, one included initial condition (IC)/lateral boundary condition (LBC) perturbations as well as different physics parameterizations, and one included IC and LBC perturbations only (i.e., all members used the same physics).
+The third set used stochastic perturbations based on a single suite of physics instead of multiple physics.
+In this study, the set using the same physics is used given our focus on IC error growth.
+The physics package includes the Thompson microphysics (Thompson et al. 2008), Noah land surface model (Mitchell 2005), and MYJ planetary boundary layer (Janić 2001) scheme.
+The Stage-IV precipitation product (Lin and Mitchell 2005) is employed as the observed precipitation data for verification purpose and we focus on the first 24 h of the forecast.